ComputerElite/SymDirs/README.md

 ## SymDirDaemon
 The SymDirDaemon is a new mode of SymDirs which is currently in development.
-The goal is to keep multiple folders in sync with each other by using hard links.
+The goal is to keep multiple folders on the same device in sync with each other by using hard links.
 It will automatically detect changes in one of the folder and apply them to the others.

+All this without storing multiple copies of the same file on the device as hard links will just reference the same bytes on the drive.

 ### How?
 You can specify a source directory (=Folder in Syncthing).
 This folder can then be synced with a target directory (=Device).